eric-davis/ArgSentry/README.md

 ArgSentry
 =======================

-ArgSentry is a utility class for validating method argument values.
+ArgSentry is a .NET / .NET Core utility library for validating method argument values.